bordoley/reactive-js/docs/interfaces/containers.Buffer.md

 ▸ <`T`\>(`options?`): [`ContainerOperator`](../modules/containers.md#containeroperator)<`C`, `T`, readonly `T`[]\>

-Returns a ContainerLike which buffers items produced by the source until the number of items reaches the specified maximum buffer size.
+Returns a Container which buffers items produced by the source until the number of items reaches the specified maximum buffer size.

 ##### Type parameters